 - The UserLock Backup server (deployed address) (if different from the latest successfully contacted server).

 - Attempts to contact a server named "UserLock".
 In order to use this feature, you just need to add an entry in your DNS to link the "UserLock" name to your UserLock server.

-- Attempts to contact a serve named "UserLockBackup" (see previous line).
+- Attempts to contact a server named "UserLockBackup" (see previous line).